-While fairly normal throughout most of history, relationship and attraction age gaps are a controversial topic these days.
+While fairly normal throughout most of history, relationship and attraction age gaps are a controversial topic these days (sometimes a victim of the mythical “Half Your Age Plus Seven Rule“).
 Sometimes society is fairly accepting, like when hot older celebrities like Johnny Depp or Harrison Ford date women ten to twenty years younger (or even more).

 In other instances, society’s reaction may be hostility, like when a fat old guy gets caught checking out a college girl.